stanislavkuskov/cv_dl_tasks/README.md

 This jupyter/python file and other additional files such as images, python script etc. included in task subdirectory.

 #### How two use
-Install anaconda (conda 4.8.3) and use requirements.txt for installation of
+Install anaconda (conda 4.8.3) and use requirements.txt for installation requirements

 ###### Requirements
 - opencv >= 4.1.0